Firebolt, the better Analytical Database in the Cloud Whitepaper

 Integration with S3 based data lake

 In the previous section, we discussed Firebolt’s managed storage option.
 There is also a need to integrate with data managed by external Data Lakes.
-To this end, Firebolt enables data integration and exploratory analysis of data on S3 based data lakes through direct read access or with external table definitions.
+To this end, Firebolt enables data integration and exploratory analysis of data on Amazon S3 based data lakes through direct read access or with external table definitions.
 Currently, Firebolt supports direct reading from Parquet and CSV files.
 For requirements to read JSON, Parquet, CSV, ORC or AVRO files, Firebolt allows external table definition on these open file formats.
-This capability allows federated querying of data managed on data lakes just as if they are part of the Firebolt database.
+This capability allows users to run federated queries on raw data within Amazon S3, enabling cost-effective ad-hoc analysis without data movement, just as if they are part of the Firebolt database.

 To ingest data into Firebolt’s optimized storage format, the “COPY FROM” command can be used, with support for Parquet and CSV files.
 Schema inference, file level filtering, error logging are provided with this command to simplify the process of onboarding data.